 The growth of our blood drive over the years has been phenomenal.
 The Robert A. Heinlein Blood Drive began at San Diego Comic-Con back in 1977.
 That first year, 148 pints of blood were collected, and as the convention has grown so has our blood drive.
-Over the past 37 years, we’ve collected 13,985 pints of blood from Comic-Con attendees!
+Over the past 38 years, 15,387 pints of blood have been donated by Comic-Con attendees!

 You can be a part of this year's Robert A. Heinlein Blood Drive.
 The Blood Drive is open from 9:00 AM–6:00 PM Thursday, Friday, and Saturday, and 10:00 AM–3:30 PM on Sunday.
-The Blood Drive location has changed this year: it’s now located at the Manchester Grand Hyatt, in the America's Cup, Regatta, and Nautical rooms (on the 4th floor of the tower closest to the Convention Center).
+The Blood Drive location has changed this year: it’s now located at the Manchester Grand Hyatt, in the Grand C Ballroom (on the lobby level of the hotel).
 The Hyatt is located at 1 Market Place, on Harbor Drive (the same street as the Convention Center), at the corner of Market and Harbor.
 If you’re registering onsite at Comic-Con, please go to the Blood Drive booth near the Freebie Table in the Sails Pavilion, upstairs at the Convention Center.
 After you've given blood, catch the Comic-Con Shuttle for a quick trip back to the Convention Center!

-People who give blood are also entered into daily drawings for fantastic prizes, which are donated by Comic-Con exhibitors.
+Blood Drive participants also get a free 2015 "Be A Hero Today!"
+T-shirt (pictured above) goodie bags, a Red Queen chapter sampler from our friends at HarperCollins Publishers, and are entered into daily drawings for some fantastic prizes.
 Winners are posted at the Blood Drive sign-up booth at 6:30 PM each day (4:00 PM on Sunday) in the Sails Pavilion.

 Schedule Your Appointment In Advance!